GerHobbelt/rapidcsv/README.md

 Locale Independent Parsing
 --------------------------
-Rapidcsv uses locale-dependent conversion functions when parsing float values by default.
-It is possible to configure rapidcsv to use locale independent parsing by setting `mNumericLocale` in `ConverterParams`, see for example [tests/test087.cpp](https://github.com/panchaBhuta/rapidcsv_CT/blob/master/tests/test087.cpp)
+Rapidcsv uses locale-dependent conversion functions when parsing float-type values from string by default ( `T ConverterToVal\<T,USE_NUMERIC_LOCALE=1,0\>::ToVal(const std::string & pStr)` ).
+It is possible to configure rapidcsv to use locale independent parsing by setting template-parameter `USE_NUMERIC_LOCALE=0` in `doc.GetCell<float, 0, 0>`, see for example [tests/test087.cpp](https://github.com/panchaBhuta/rapidcsv_CT/blob/master/tests/test087.cpp)

+Rapidcsv uses string-stream when converting any type values to string by default ( `std::string ConverterToStr\<T,USE_NUMERIC_LOCALE=0\>::ToStr(const T & pVal)` ).
+It is possible to configure rapidcsv to use locale-dependent for integer-types by setting template-parameter `USE_NUMERIC_LOCALE=1` in `doc.SetCell<float, 0>`.

+WARNING :: With floating point types std::to_string may yield unexpected results as the number
+           of significant digits in the returned string can be zero, for e.g: pVal = 1e-09.
+           The return value may differ significantly from what std::cout prints by default.
+           That's why this particular specialization is with USE_NUMERIC_LOCALE=-1  and not with 1.

 API Documentation
 =================